Grief and Bereavement Resources

 - Caregivers who attend an educational support group at the same time which provides information on how to help your child(ren) cope with the death

-Where: The group will be held at the BFO - Toronto Offices
+Where: The group will be held at the BFO - Toronto Offices (will be online)

 - 250 Merton St. Suite 202 (Yonge and Davisville).
 Parking and TTC accessible